BEHIND THE LENS

 You want to look and feel amazing during your photo session, but that can be hard when you’re worried about what to wear and about your husband’s closet suddenly only consisting of the same plaid shirt in twenty slightly different colors.
 One of the most common questions I get asked before a photo session is: “What should we wear?”
 So, today I am laying out exactly what to wear for family photos.

 Not sure what to wear to our upcoming family portrait session?
 Here are some tips from experts to help you plan your perfect outfit.
+I even have a few Pinterest Boards for your to peruse.

 Colors to Wear